Other Offices and Services

 Conference Operations & Events

 Conference Operations and Events serves as the heart of campus event coordination.
 The team functions as a one-stop shop for reserving space, requesting room layouts and equipment, and receiving event-planning assistance.
-The office serves as the Commencment headquarters and supports major event programs such as Scholars' Convocation and Public Events.
+The office serves as the Commencement headquarters and supports major event programs such as Scholars' Convocation and Public Events.
 See the campus calendar for a comprehensive list of events and reservations on campus.

 The college’s state-of-the-art dining facility in the Joe Rosenfield ‘25 Center serves 20 meals per week in a marketplace environment for students on meals plans, other members of the campus community, and campus guests.
 Multiple choices (many prepared to order) are always available, including vegetarian, vegan, ethnic, and other traditional favorites such as pizza, deli, and comfort food.